HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_compose_to_use_oidc.md

             <openidConnectClient id="client01" authFilterRef="oidcAuthFilter"
             ```

+        The `excludeSiteBuilderResource` exclusion is required for Site Builder.
+The `SiteBuilderPortlet` initiates a background `SiteCreationTask` that makes an internal server-to-server call.
+When OIDC intercepts this programmatic call, Open Liberty redirects the request to the identity provider.
+The background task lacks the browser context to follow this redirect, causing the internal call to fail and preventing successful site creation.

     - If your DX Compose environment uses a different context root, add additional `urlPattern` entries to the `authFilter` for your custom context root.

-    - The `excludeSiteBuilderResource` exclusion shown above is required for Site Builder because `SiteBuilderPortlet` starts a background `SiteCreationTask` that makes an internal server-to-server call.
-If OIDC intercepts this programmatic call, OpenLiberty redirects it to the identity provider, but the background task has no browser context with which to follow the OIDC redirect.
-Thus the call fails and so does the site creation.

         !!!note
-            You must always keep the default `/wps/config` entry, because the server initially starts with the default `/wps` context root and XMLAccess runs before the custom context root is applied.
+            Always retain the default `/wps/config` entry.
+The server initially starts with the default `/wps` context root, and XMLAccess runs before the system applies the custom context root.

         - Default (`wps`):
             - `urlPattern="/wps/config"` (already configured)